 \subsection{Handling asynchronous updating}

-To compute the behavior of a discrete dynamical system such as a Boolean network, its variables have to be iteratively updated.
-These iterative updates, also named time steps, can be made synchronously or not \cite{garg2008synchronous}.
+To compute the behavior of a discrete dynamical system, such as a Boolean network, its variables have to be iteratively updated.
+These iterative updates can be made synchronously or not \cite{garg2008synchronous}.
 If all the variables are simultaneously updated at each iteration then the network is synchronous, otherwise it is asynchronous.
+Compared to an asynchronous updating, the synchronous one is easier to compute.
+However, when the dynamics of a biological network is computed synchronously, it is assumed that all its components evolve simultaneously, an assumption which can be inappropriate according to what is modeled.

-Compared to asynchronous updating, synchronous updating is easier to compute.
-However, when a biological network is simulated synchronously, it is assumed that all its components evolve simultaneously, which can be not acceptable depending on what is modeled.
-The asynchronous updating is frequently built so that only one randomly selected variable is updated at each iteration.
-This allows to capture two important features: i) biological entities do not necessarily evolve simultaneously, and ii) noise due to randomness can affect when a biological interaction takes place \cite{szekely2014stochastic,buiatti2013randomness,ullah2010stochastic}.
+The asynchronous updating is frequently built so that one randomly selected variable is updated at each iteration.
+This allows to capture two important features: i) biological entities do not necessarily evolve simultaneously and ii) noise due to randomness can affect when biological interactions take place \cite{szekely2014stochastic,buiatti2013randomness,ullah2010stochastic}.
 This is particularly true at the molecular scale, such as with signaling pathways, where macromolecular crowding and Brownian motion can impact the firing of biochemical reactions \cite{rivas2016macromolecular}.

-Therefore, the choice between a synchronous or an asynchronous updating may depend on the model, the computational resources and the acceptability of the assumptions implied by synchrony.
+Therefore, the choice between a synchronous and an asynchronous updating may depend on the model, the computational resources and the acceptability of synchrony.
 Knowing that the luxury is to have the choice, kali can now use synchronous and asynchronous updating.